SEBASTIAN GUZMAN OLMOS

 Uncovering some of the complexities of the freshwater crisis through positioned (hi)stories enables more sensitive and relational ways of connecting local and larger struggles.
 Tapping Water holds space and invites dissident voices committed to critiquing resource commodification and mercantilism.

-2023, organized with Nina Blume.
+Organized with Nina Blume.
 Supported by Sandberg Instituut’s Student Council.
 Photography by Ilya Lindhout.

 POSITIONED REALITIES

 Plural conditions for change are knocking on our doors.
-How we position ourselves is instrumental to fostering other ways of being and sensing—away from a western gaze that proclaims universality.
+How we position ourselves is instrumental to fostering other ways of being and sensing—away from a Western gaze that proclaims universality.
 While we actively embrace difference and the communal.
 Strategies for thinking about exits and alternatives beyond the modern/colonial order and its endless shortcomings.

 Positioned Realities is a transnational assemblage of visual and spatial projects.
-Who operate within or between capital, class, race, gender and land—navigating across places, bodies and environmental dimensions.
+Who operate within or between capital, class, race, gender, and land—navigating across places, bodies, and environmental dimensions.
 Reflecting, intervening, and delinking from dominant ideologies, frameworks, and continuities of Western historical reality.

-2022, Haus der Statistik.
+Haus der Statistik.
 Visual identity by Can Yang.